South Korea: DMZ Tensions, Street Food Buzz & Seoul on Fast-Forward

 What is it REALLY like to visit the North Korean Border??

-As entrepreneurs and full-time slow travellers our goal is to see as much of this beautiful planet as we can!
+As entrepreneurs and full-time slow travelers, our goal is to see as much of this beautiful planet as we can!

-By subscribing to our channel you will get notified of our latest videos, so you will never miss out!
+By subscribing to our channel, you will get notified of our latest videos, so you will never miss out!

 Country Guides

-Check out our other comprehensive Asia Country Guides with all you need to know before you go, including our latest posts, must-see places, interesting facts, and key information about health & safety, transport, local customs, cuisine, connectivity, visa information, useful links and much more!
+Check out other comprehensive Country Guides with all you need to know before you go, including our latest posts, must-see places, fascinating facts, and key information about health & safety, transport, local customs, cuisine, connectivity, visa information, useful links, and much more!

 Jenn & Leon at Closer Lives